mnylc/mnylc.github.io/_posts/jobs/2017-03-28-CONTENT-MANAGER-VOXGOV.markdown

 layout: post
 title:  "Content Manager - Voxgov"
 date:   2017-03-28
-excerpt: "About Us
-Voxgov is fast growing startup company that collects, organizes, and analyzes tens of millions of U.S. federal government documents.
+excerpt: "About Us Voxgov is fast growing startup company that collects, organizes, and analyzes tens of millions of U.S. federal government documents.
 We are looking for someone who has skills in quality assurance, administration, data entry, and has an excellent eye for detail.
-This is an entry-level position with room for growth.
+This is an entry-level position with room for..."

-About you
-You are an extremely detail-oriented individual, who can quickly and accurately find and report errors in our content.
-You have basic computer skills and are comfortable working in front of a computer for long stretches.
-You are eager to work for a growing start-up and becoming an invaluable member of our team.
-You are a motivated self-starter."
 tag: job
 ---